mredul070/weather_forcast_time_series/README.md

 - method : GET
 - querystring parameter : temp
     - example : temp=[20,25,22,23,24]

-N.B: Please use this fixed for calling this API.
+N.B: Please use this fixed format for calling this API.

 The values define average temperature for 5 sequencial days which are comma seperated.
 The value is the mean temperature of the earliest day and so on.